tnb918/javaClass/README.md

 # calculator
-A Scientific calculator with calculus function based on Java
+A scientific calculator with calculus function based on Java